Pennsylvania Nurse Family Partnership (NFP)

-Child Care Information Services (CCIS) agencies are the hub of child care information in your local area.
-CCIS agencies provide you and your family with information on quality child care and personalized child care referrals to child care providers based on your specific needs or preferences.
+Early Learning Resource Centers (ELRC) are the hub of child care information in your local area.
+An ELRC can provide you and your family with information on quality child care and personalized child care referrals to child care providers based on your specific needs or preferences.

 Support for families of children with disabilities

 Pennsylvania Department of Education Bureau of Special Education